blynkkk/blynkkk.github.io/new/en/datastream_feedback.md

-### Data Stream value confirmation
+### Datastream: Wait for confirmation from device

-For some critical actions it is very important to know that hardware actually received the command and applied the received value from the user input.
+In some cases it's important to know get a confirmation that hardware have received the command or value.

-For such use cases Data Stream has confirmation property.
-It allows you to setup the interval during which user can wait for the response from the device, while the widget used to send the value will be disabled.
+**Wait for confirmation from device** property allows you to set the interval for how long the mobile or web app will wait for the confirmation from hardware.

-For example, let's assume you have a garage door and which you can open by sending the ```1``` value via the button that is assigned to the Virtual Data Stream on ```V1``` and you have set the ```Wait for confirmation``` period for 5 seconds.

-When you click on the button - it sends `1` value to the hardware.
-In case hardware is online and accepts the value - it can send back the applied value (telling us that door was successfully opened).
-If hardware wasn't online or haven't send any confirmation due to error or non acceptable value - data stream value will be reverted to the previous value.
+Example:
+1. You set Datastream for garage door status to wait for confirmation for 5 sec.
+2. User pressed the switch in the mobile app that should close the garage door.
+3. If hardware confirms that command was processed and applied - the switch in the app will remail in ON state
+4. If there is no confirmation from device that command the door was closed within 5 seconds, the switch will go back to initial OFF state

 Here is a simplest code example that shows how you can make it work: